 - Be transparent about all the costs involved in a purchase.

 - Present clear options to accept or refuse upsell offers without pressuring customers.

-- Display relevant products by tailoring upsell offers to customers’ shopping behaviors and preferences.
+- Present relevant products by tailoring upsell offers to the shopping behaviors and preferences of customers.

 - Provide default copy that addresses customers directly using a voice that's appropriate for any store, regardless of brand personality.

 The styling of the header and footer is consistent across every post-purchase page: